 Young Northern breed experience required

 Apparently in my short life, I’ve made the rounds.
 The story is a bit confusing, and how much is true is really not known.
-Supposedly I was purchased from a breeder.
-Later I was given away.
-Though unverified, Pet Harbor is told my new human gave me back to my first owner temporarily while my human was moving.
-This owner supposedly sold me.
-My then owner gave me away.
-My new owner kept me one day and put me in the backyard of the last owner.
-Then I ran away.
-I landed in doggy jail.
-My owner chose not to pay the bill to retrieve me.
+Supposedly I was purchased from a breeder and then hopped from home to home, starting with my original family moving, fast forwarding to my ending up in doggy jail.
+My then owner, a new owner, chose not to pay my bail.
 So I came to Pet Harbor.
 Hopefully reading this will make you understand why Pet Harbor goes to great lengths to try to ensure the homes they place dogs in are FOREVER homes!